I’ve been sitting here for a while trying to find a catchy introduction to this piece, but I don’t think I can find one, so let’s get to the point.

 He fixed it in three hours.

-I then reached out to every customer that didn’t get their product and made sure they got it by manually typing out an apology for each and every one, with a download link for the product they purchased.
+I then reached out to every customer that didn’t get their product and made sure they got it by manually typing out an apology with a product download link to go with it.

 I also offered each customer a 50% discount coupon for any Slide Cow product they wanted to buy in the future, and if they needed a refund, I would issue immediately.